orsenthil/senthil.learntosolveit.com/posts/2018/07/30/less-wrong.rst

 debatable too.
 Being less wrong appears desirable and achievable.
 If a person is committed to non-perfectionist philosophy, then being less wrong falls right into his stride.

-When I stumbled upon the phrase LessWrong from the blog/form lesswrong.com, I found the word appealing.
-In the FAQ_ section I stumbled upon some insight into what tries to achieve.
+I stumbled upon the phrase Less Wrong from the blog lesswrong.com.
+In the FAQ_ section I discovered some insight into what tries to achieve.

 ::